OrlandoScienceCenter/Byers_Observatory_Telescope_Controller/Documentation/System Overviews/2023-01-18/README.md

 ## Panels and display

 None of the panels, switches, external device connectors, or the display is hooked up in this state.

+## Misc

+I believe these are the stepper driver board input pins, but they should be verified:

+4 - Step clock input to board/5v to step
+8 - 5vcd power
+27 - GND
+6 - Direction input (Should be tied to GND, if open, direction will be reversed)